HILARY L HAHN

 I ordered all of my ingredients through Botanical Colors, a company founded by Kathy Hattori that specializes natural dyes.
 I love that she is passionate about using plant based materials that are from local farms and derived from nature.

 In a pinch, since beginning with a fructose vat, I have even purchased a large quantity of fructose at my local health food store.
+Once you have gathered all of your supplies, you are ready to create your indigo stock.

 1. Add 2 tablespoons of indigo powder, then wet it out with a bit of warm water to form a paste.